wingkwong/leetcode-the-hard-way/tutorials/graph-theory/tarjans-algorithm.md

 The pseudo-code for the algorithm can be found [here](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm#The_algorithm_in_pseudocode)

+The Time and Space Complexity of the algorithm is $O(V + E)$, where $V$ represents the number of vertices and $E$ represents the number of edges, same as that os DFS.

 The implementation of above can be as follows (along with above graph as example) :

 <Tabs>